alpaka-group/alpaka3/docs/source/basic/abstraction.rst

 ``````

 Theoretically, a basic data parallel task can be executed optimally by executing one thread per independent data element.
-In this context, the term thread does not correspond to a native kernel-thread, an *OpenMP* thread, a *CUDA* thread, a user-level thread or any other such threading variant.
+In this context, the term thread does not correspond to a native kernel-thread, an *OpenMP* thread, a *CUDA*/*HIP* thread, a user-level thread or any other such threading variant.
 It only represents the execution of a sequence of commands forming the desired algorithm on a per data element level.
 This ideal one-to-one mapping of data elements to threads leads to the execution of a multidimensional grid of threads corresponding to the data structure of the underlying problem.
 The uniform function executed by each of the threads is called a kernel.